 Do you travel often or work ALL the time?
 I’d also go faux in this situation!

 I also forgot one of the biggest benefits of decorating with artificial plants until someone mentioned it on my Facebook page.
 You don’t have to deal with any gnats, other bugs, or dead leaves when you opt for fake!
 That’s a huge benefit!

 So, have I convinced you?
 Are you on board with decorating with faux plants around the house?

-In a few weeks, I’ll have another post all about decorating with real plants.
 Be sure you’re on the email list so you don’t miss the next post!